saylordotorg/course_bus301/Unit07.md

+---
+layout: default
+title: "BUS301: Human Resource Management"
+course_description: "A survey of the practices and laws that govern how an organization should work with their human capital.
+Subjects include job analysis, recruitment, training, performance measurement, compensation, safety, and labor relations."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Safety and Health** <span id="7"></span>
 *By now, you should more fully understand the significance of managing human capital as a strategic part of any business platform.
 It is